 - a.
 Acting to ensure that feminism and women's issues are adequately represented on Council; - b.
-Chairing and facilitating autonomous meetings of the Women's Collective; - c.
-Liaising with the University Management on all issues affecting women;
+Chairing and facilitating autonomous meetings of the Women's Collective;

-- d.
+- c.
+Liaising with the University Management on all issues affecting women; - d.
 Maintaining a safe and autonomous space in the Women's Room in line with the Safer Space policy; - e.
 Supporting women in higher education; - f.
-Working with state and national counterparts of the National Union of Students; - g.
+Working with state and national counterparts of the National Union of Students when necessary; - g.
 Publicising women's health issues on campus; - h.
-Organising a delegation to the annual NOWSA conference; - i.
 Acting as a spokesperson on women's issues for UNSW students.